Root lattices and invariant series for plumbed 3-manifolds: Notation and background

-We will use a result from \cite{ri2023refined} showing that two reduced plumbing trees are related by a sequence of the Neumann moves from Figure \ref{fig:Neumann} if and only if they are related by a sequence of those Neumann moves from Figure \ref{fig:Neumann} which do not create any reducible vertices \cite[Prop.~3.4]{ri2023refined}.
+\begin{proposition}[{\cite[Prop.~3.4]{ri2023refined}}] Any two reduced plumbing trees are related by a sequence of the Neumann moves from Figure \ref{fig:Neumann} if and only if they are related by a sequence of those Neumann moves from Figure \ref{fig:Neumann} which do not create any reducible vertices. \end{proposition}